- Rainy summer & bright sunshine for harvest

 - Authentic & long-lived wines

-April was dry, warm and very sunny.
+April was dry, warm and sunny.
 One high followed the next.
 In May, temperatures were slightly above average and rainfall slightly below average.
 Flowering went off without a hitch.
 We can look back on a balanced summer with pleasant temperatures and optimal rainfall.
-On the last weekend in August, however, 100 litres of rain fell within 3 days.
-This enormous amount of rainfall increased mushroom growth in the vineyard.
+However, 100 litres of rain fell within 3 days in the last weekend of August.
+This enormous amount of rainfall increased fungus growth in the vineyard.
 We reacted quickly and started the harvest early.
-Within only three weeks, all the grape material was in the cellar.
+We picked the grapes within only three weeks.
 It was one of our organisational masterpieces.

 - Lock-down starts on Hannes' 27th birthday on 10 March 2020.
 He gets a rooster for his birthday.